triposorbust/MarvinAI/README.md

 MOVE: 1
 ```

 Then you're good to go!
+Hopefully...

 ### Playing with Marvin AI